The US Federal Trade Commission is expected to file a lawsuit to block Amgen's $28.3bn deal to buy Horizon Therapeutics, Reuters reported.

 Credit Suisse head of the Philippines will join Ayala.
 (People)

-Credit Suisse's head of the Philippines Mark Robert Uy is leaving the bank and joining Ayala in August, Bloomberg
+Credit Suisse's head of the Philippines Mark Robert Uy is leaving the bank and joining Ayala in August, Bloomberg reported.

 Uy will help with mergers and acquisitions at the Philippine conglomerate.